fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 ==============

-The firewall processing is broken into three stages, recognizing STUN packets, making a policy decisions about if this should be allowed to open a pinhole, and managing the lifetime of the pin hole.
+The firewall processing is broken into three stages, recognizing STUN packets, making a policy decision as to whether each STUN packet should trigger a pinhole to be created, and managing the lifetime of any pinholes that are created.

-Recognizing stun packets
+Recognizing STUN packets
 ------------------------

 STUN messages all have a magic cookie value of 0x2112A442 in the 4th to 8th byte.
-This can be used to quickly filter nearly all UDP packets that are not STUN packets and many firewalls are capable of doing this in ASICs.
-STUN support an optional FINGERPRINT attribute that provides a 32 bit CRC over the message.
+This can be used to quickly filter nearly all UDP packets that are not STUN packets and many firewalls are capable of doing this in hardware.
+STUN supports an optional FINGERPRINT attribute that provides a 32 bit CRC over the message.

 Firewalls SHOULD look at outbound UDP packets and if they have the correct magic cookie they may classify them as STUN packets.
-Firewalls that which desire less false positives MAY also check the FINGERPRINT attribute is correct.
+Firewalls that desire fewer false positives MAY also check that the FINGERPRINT attribute is correct.